 - President William Clinton was impeached in 1998 on charges of Perjury and Obstruction of Justice.
 The Senate held a trial and found Clinton not guilty.

-- President Donald Trump was charged by the House of Representatives with Abuse of Power and Obstruction of Congress and then impeached on December 18, 2019.
+- President Donald Trump is the only president to have been impeached twice.
+He was charged by the House of Representatives with Abuse of Power and Obstruction of Congress and then impeached on December 18, 2019.
 Trump was then acquitted of both articles by the Senate on February 5, 2020.
+One year later Trump was charged by the House of Representatives with High Crimes and Misdemeanors and impeached on January 13, 2021.
+The trial began February 9, 2021, and the Senate voted to acquit Trump on February 13 with a vote of 57-43 to convict, less than the two-thirds required.

 When you’re teaching civics and government, it’s so easy for them to see the Constitution as this stale document behind four inches of glass in a marble building in Washington.
 But it’s something that requires all of us to make happen.
 It’s still living and breathing.